-In 1977, Wes Craven’s terrifying and realistic film “The Hill in Eyes” was released, telling the story of the Carter family, who took the desert road to California.
-But something happens and they find themselves prey to a family of particularly sadistic and incestuous cannibals.
+In 1977 Wes Craven’s terrifying and realistic film “La Colline à des yeux” was released, telling the story of the Carter family who took the desert road to California.
+But something goes wrong and they find themselves prey to a family of cannibals who are particularly sadistic and incestuous.
 The film was a commercial success and shocked public opinion, then gave rise to two sequel and a remake of Alexander Aja in 2006.
-The story is inspired by a real fact in 17th century Scotland with the Bean family…
+However, the story is based on a real fact in Scotland in the 17th century with the Bean family.

-(Image : etching by Sawney Bean)
+(Image : engraving by Sawney Bean)

 (Image : Sawney Bean, source Real Unexplained Mysteries)

-The Beans were unmasked and on the orders of James VI, an armed group of between 100 and 300 men, then surrendered to hunt Sawney Bean and his family.
+The Beans were then unmasked and on the orders of James VI, an armed group of between 100 and 300 men, then went to hunt Sawney Bean and his family.
 Thanks to the dogs that smelled blood and decomposition, they discovered the cave.
 So they eventually found the place and clear evidence of their guilt: bones, corpses, pieces of flesh, clothes and objects that belonged to their victims.

 The family was taken to Toolbough Prison in Edinburgh and then to Glasgow where they were executed without trial.
 The men were castrated and bled to death, while the women and children had to watch before they were burned alive.

 Featured Image Credit: The Hill Have Eyes (film)